-2. Inadequacies in General Government Facilities Major Maintenance Funding
+2. Inadequacies in General Government Facilities Major Maintenance Funding the buildings maintained by FMD.

-At the request of the King County Executive, the King County Council established the Major Maintenance Reserve Fund (MMRF) in 1993 to ensure a stable source of funding to maintain the buildings maintained by FMD.
 County agencies would contribute an annual amount into the MMRF to be applied to current and future scheduled major maintenance or replacement projects.
 The annual assessment was calculated based on annual estimates of maintenance needs expected over the next 20 years, which provided a viable and stable funding source for these projects.